Review Estimated Costs of Attendance

 - Estimated Cost for Graduate 2020-2021

-- Also, be aware: the financial section on the immigration document you will receive (I-20 or DS-2019) is only an estimate for immigration purposes, not a tuition bill.
+- Please be aware: the financial section on the immigration document you will receive (I-20 or DS-2019) is only an estimate for immigration purposes, not a tuition bill.

 You will need to obtain two originals of each supporting document that you use for your application, if you need to apply for a visa to enter the U.S. Attach one set to the International Applicant Immigration Form for university records.
 Present the other set to the U.S. Embassy or Consulate at the time you apply for a visa.
 Please note that the financial documents submitted to the U.S. Embassy or Consulate must not be older than 60 days.
 The documents submitted to Georgia State must not be older than 6 months.
 Remember that you will only need to submit those documents that apply to your own financial situation.

 Bank Certification Letter.
 This letter is required of all students who use personal or sponsor funds.
 It must meet these standards: